WhySoBad/abwart/docs/registry.md

 >
 > Until a registry containing the fixed garbage collector is released the use of the `cleanup` flag is **discouraged** as it potentially breaks your images

+>[!IMPORTANT]
+> If `tidy` is set to `false` on every rule and no `cleanup` schedule is provided the blobs marked for deletion aren't actually deleted from the registry

 ## Defaults

 A registry can have default values to which policies without explicit definition in a rule fall back to.